kv35xx/sample-demo/index.md

 ```

 Several lines of log messages are written to the console.
 After the log messages
-slow down, start a second terminal and run the following command to copy the
+pause, start a second terminal and run the following command to copy the
 echo-service WAR file into the `deployment` directory in the apiman-demo
 container.